Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_financial_governance/tb_zts_financial_governance.md

 Duration: 1

 ### Overview
-With Financial Governance building blocks in place, let's now leverage the Snowflake Warehouse we created to execute queries.
-Along the way, let's Scale this Warehouse up and back down as well as test manually suspending it.
+With Financial Governance building blocks in place, let's now leverage the Snowflake Warehouse we created to execute a few queries.
+Along the way, let's scale this Warehouse up and back down as well as test manually suspending it.

 ### Step 1 - Use our Warehouse to Run a Simple Query
 To begin, let's run the next three queries.
 The first two will set our `tasty_admin` role and `tasty_test_wh` context and the final one will query our `raw_pos.menu` table to find all food items sold at our Cheeky Greek branded trucks.